JhoselinRam/scigrapher/README.md

 * `option` is a string representing the background color in the format #rrggbb or any of the standard color names.
- * `callback` is a callback function that is run after the color is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+ * `callback` is a function that is run after the color is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 *Returns:*